-- 624-697 MHz microphones are also very popular, and you can use many wireless microphones together within this range.
+- UHF 624-697 MHz microphones are also available in the UK and you can use many wireless microphones together within this range.
 Again, you will need a licence from Ofcom to operate them. e.g. IMG Stageline TXS-646 wireless system

 Ofcom control the licensing of wireless microphones and monitors.
 Their website is very confusing and it's sometimes easier just to call them!
-However, please click here for the correct section on the Ofcom website
+However, please click here for the correct section on the Ofcom website.

 Alternatively you can contact the PMSE department as follows: